 Criteria 2: Eco-friendly

-I must underscore this: there is no such thing as a 100% biodegradable diaper.
+First off here, I must underscore: there is no such thing as a 100% biodegradable diaper.

-Coterie: Coterie diapers are made with 25% plant-based materials from sustainably managed forests.
+Coterie: Coterie uses 25% plant-based materials sourced from sustainably managed forests to make their diapers.
 The brand reduces packaging waste wherever possible.
-I appreciate that Coterie is extremely transparent about its processes and materials.
-So while not an actual compostable diaper, Coterie is thinking about the environment and planning for a more sustainable diaper future.
+And I appreciate that Coterie is extremely transparent about its processes and materials.
+So, while not an actual compostable diaper, Coterie is thinking about the environment and planning for a more sustainable diaper future.
 3/5

-Huggies Special Delivery: Huggies Special Delivery diapers are made with 20% plant-based, responsibly sourced materials with pulp certified by the Forest Stewardship Council.
-2/5
+Huggies Special Delivery: Huggies Special Delivery uses 20% plant-based, responsibly sourced materials, including pulp certified by the Forest Stewardship Council.2/5

 Dyper: Dyper diapers are made with 55% plant-based ingredients, including bamboo viscose which has made national attention recently for not being as eco-friendly as marketing makes it out to be because of the heavy chemical byproducts that are released during the production of this material.
 Dyper offers a disposal service for an extra cost which only picks up diapers every two weeks (but I definitely can’t store dirty diapers in my garage for that long 🤢).
 This special disposal process releases significant amounts of CO2 into the atmosphere, but they do take part in a Carbon Offset program.
 4/5

-Pampers Pure: Pampers Pure diapers are also made with wood pulp from sustainably managed forests similar to Coterie, and the diaper's top sheet layer is plant-based.
-They are produced with 100% certified renewable energy.
+Pampers Pure: Next up, Pampers Pure diapers also use wood pulp from sustainably managed forests, similar to Coterie, and feature a plant-based top sheet layer.
+The company produces them using 100% certified renewable energy.
 2/5

 Millie Moon: Millie Moon sadly doesn’t seem to really care about being eco-friendly.
-There is little detail on the sustainability of its diapers, other than a mention of being built with sustainably sourced pulp.
+The brand provides very little detail on the sustainability of its diapers, aside from mentioning they’re made with sustainably sourced pulp.
 1/5

-Bonus Criteria: Absorbency… because what good is a diaper if it's not ultra absorbent?
+Bonus criteria: Absorbency… because what good are non toxic diapers if they're not ultra absorbent?

-Coterie: This diaper absorbs liquid instantly and feels incredibly dry.
+Coterie: These were the most absorbent diapers.
+They absorbed liquid instantly and felt incredibly dry.
 5/5

 Huggies Special Delivery: I’d consider this your average diaper in absorbency and wetness.
 3/5